-Everyone knows the Queen loves her corgis, but she’s also got 165 dairy cows living on her country estate at Balmoral in Scotland – some descended from cows given to Queen Victoria in 1871.
+Everyone knows the late Queen loved her corgis, but she’s also had 165 dairy cows living on her country estate at Balmoral in Scotland – some descended from cows given to Queen Victoria in 1871.
 And they live splendid lives.
 Not only do they graze on vast green royal pastures, but they enjoy the comfort of an automatic cow brush to remove dirt from their hair, while robots milk them and clean up after them.
 These regal beasts even sleep and lounge on comfortable waterbeds.

 6. Ireland’s native breeds include one of the world’s oldest.